 (xii) Guiding Coordinated Investment in the Sustainable Development of Island Communities: The practical application of Ridge to Reef principles not only presents PICs with a unique opportunity to test, refine, replicate and upscale an emerging and highly appropriate environmental and economic sustainability paradigm, but also, through longer term mainstreaming of ICM/IWRM/SLM/SFM concepts, practices and policies, move towards a level of sustainability that could prove to be a model for up-scaling at the level of large continental river basins and linked coastal and marine areas.
 The Ridge to Reef approach provides a unique opportunity to build capacity of local professionals (including new graduates and through continuing education), new stakeholder groups, and community leaders (mayors/chiefs) to build sufficient human capital on the islands for leading adoption of these integrated and participatory mechanisms to complement traditional measures and taboos.
 At regional and global levels, the Ridge to Reef approach provides opportunity for: (a) the Pacific Island Countries to operationalize a regional model for multi-country cooperation in addressing shared or common environmental problems towards biodiversity conservation, sustainable integrated management of land, forest, water and coastal resources and climate resilience to protect livelihoods; (b) demonstrating island-based approaches that are most appropriate to local settings and community needs; (c) influencing and leveraging scarce national resources and donor support which are normally sector in approach towards integrated approaches for natural resource and environmental management; and (d) facilitating the harvest and dissemination of best practices among the PICs and in other SIDS globally.

+(xiii) Promoting Public-Private Partnerships: Policy makers of the Pacific Island Countries increasingly recognize the importance of the private sector in the sustainable development of island communities, particularly the growing need for commercially viable activities that simultaneously deliver local and global development and environmental benefits.
+While it is acknowledged that the priorities of the public and private sectors are often quite different, the Ridge to Reef approach promotes the development of public-private partnerships aimed at leveraging their respective interests for innovation and impact.
+This is considered central to the financial sustainability of the programmatic approach of this initiative, particularly from the perspective of coordinated investment in national IWRM Plan implementation and Strategic Action Frameworks for integrated land, water, and coastal management to be developed through this initiative.
+A consultative approach to identifying opportunities for private sector investment will be adopted, including national and regional investment forums to secure to facilitate cooperation with the private sector and donors on investment in R2R implementation.
+Additionally a network of pilot activities focused on strengthened private sector involvement in marine spatial planning, eco-tourism, protected area management, and sanitation and lagoon health will be established and results documented.

 Project Objective, Outcomes and Outputs/Activities